 - Finally, sweep kiln dried sand over the entire completed path.
 This will fill the joints and create a more stable surface.
 Use a wacker plate to completely seal it and add any sand to fill in any gaps that may have been created during the levelling.

 Sansums are here to help with creating your garden pathway.
 We stock a huge variety of different pathway materials for you to choose from at great prices.
 We only supply the highest quality materials and our highly trained team are here to assist you in ensuring that you purchase enough materials to complete your project.
-Get in touch with our team today on 01793 536784 and they will be able to advise you.
+Get in touch with our team today on 01793 536784, or contact them below, and they will be able to advise you.